mvolkmann/blog/src/rust.md

 enter `cargo install cargo-watch` one time and then enter <code>cargo watch -x <i>subcommand</i></code>.
 If the `-x` option is omitted, the subcommand defaults to `check`, not `run`.
-Typically you will want the subcommand to be `run`.
+Typically the desired subcommand is `run`.

-The `cargo build` command creates an executable in the `target/debug` directory.
+The `cargo build` command creates a non-optimized executable in the `target/debug` directory.
 To create an optimized, production build, enter `cargo build --release` which creates an executable in the `target/release` directory.